QED1224/Toontown-Resources/Guide.md

 ### Which attack will be used? <a name="cog-atk-acc-1"></a>

-There are two variables used in the calculation of `atk` (the attack to be used): `theSuit` and `attacks`.
+There were two variables used in the calculation of `atk` (the attack to be used): `theSuit` and `attacks`.
 The former represented the cog being used in the calculation, while the latter was a tuple containing the information for each of `theSuit`'s possible attacks.
 Also note that a "relative" cog level was used for frequency calculation purposes.
 This was calculated as follows.
 ```
 relative level = cog level - base level
 ```
 Where "cog level" was the actual level and "base level" was the lowest possible level.
 From here, the `pickSuitAttack` function used the following process to determine which attack would be used:

-1. Generate a pseudorandom integer `randNum` such that 0 <= `randNum` <= 99.
+1. A pseudorandom integer `randNum` was generated such that 0 <= `randNum` <= 99.
-2. Loop through each possible attack, summing the frequencies associated with `theSuit`'s relative level.
-This sum is stored in a variable `count`.
+2. The attack frequencies associated with `theSuit`'s relative level were then iteratively summed.
+This sum was stored in a variable `count`.
-3. On each iteration, check if `randNum` is less than `count`.
+3. On each iteration, `randNum` was compared to `count`.
-    - if it is, set `attackNum` to an integer representing the number of iterations.
+    - if `randNum` was less than `count`, `attackNum` was assigned an integer representing the number of completed iterations (starting at 0).
-    - if it's not, continue looping.
+    - if `randNum` was greater than or equal to `count`, the loop continued.
-4. Return `attackNum`
+4. `attackNum` was returned

 Let's look at an example.
 Here's the output of a simulation of the above algorithm for a Level 3 Yesman: